kruzhok-team/libcyberiadaml/README.md

 # The Cyberida State Machine Library

-The C library for processing CyberiadaML - the version of GraphML for storing state machine graphs for Cyberiada Project, Berloga games and Orbita satellite
+The C library for processing CyberiadaML - the version of GraphML for storing state machine graphs used by the Cyberiada Project, the Berloga Project games and the Orbita Simulator.

 The code is distributed under the Lesser GNU Public License (version 3), the documentation -- under the GNU Free Documentation License (version 1.3).